Skip to content

 Key Takeaways

-- Westinghouse offers 54 published generator models compared to just 9 from DEWALT, providing far more options across wattage classes and fuel types.
+• Westinghouse offers 54 generator models compared to DEWALT's 9, providing far more options for different needs.

 Top Model Matchups